wgm/cerb-book/en/03-quickstart_admin/00-checklist.markdown

 \newpage

-# Quick Start Guide for Administrators #
+# Guide for Administrators #

 ## Handling email replies ##

 Cerb5 will determine the appropriate `From:` address to use on outgoing email based on the group or bucket.
-These are collectively referred to as _reply-to addresses_.
+These are collectively referred to as _Receipts_ addresses_.

 For example: